basil79/recorder/README.md

-# video-camera-screen-recorder
+# recorder

-> HTML5 Video Camera & Screen Recorder.
+> HTML5 Video Camera, Screen and Microphone Recorder.
->  Record Video From Camera and Capture Screen using Javascript.
+>  Record Video from Camera and Capture Screen using Javascript.

-This README is for developers who want to use and/or contribute to video-camera-screen-recorder.
+This README is for developers who want to use and/or contribute to recorder.

 **Table of Contents**